coq/ceps/text/052-platform-release-cycle.md

 On time based schedule the RM branches vX.

 1. The RM shepherds the few PR which are ready, ensures blocker issues are fixed and pins projects tracked by CI (using commit hashes, not necessarily tags).
+   The RM generates the Changelog file via the `generate-release-changelog.sh` script, but leaves the release notes empty (it's the project leader which fill them in before the .0 release).
    This step should take no more than 2 weeks.
    - The RM **tags** VX+rc1, but produces no binary installers, see the platform release.
    - The RM writes an **OPAM package**, currently the policy is to upload it to